rezamarzban/syms/README.md

 # syms
 syms is a single executable binary file that run sympy codes (as like as MATLAB/Octave symbolic package codes)

 syms is portable lightweight complex equation solver and calculator, And doesn't need to any required software to be installed for working, Just download and use it quickly.
-For example download `syms-aarch64` to fresh Termux and use it without any required software installation.
+For example download `syms-aarch64` to fresh Termux and use it without any required software installation as explained in `example1` directory.

 # usage
 Download a release and change files permission to executable, Then run: